 Upper-level courses provide in-depth study of such topics as genetics, cell biology, evolution, protein biochemistry, microbiology, anatomy, ecology, plant diversity, and physiology.

-“Diversity of Life” (Biology 145f-02) We will survey the great diversity of life on earth from the archaebacteria that live in hot sulfur springs to giant sequoia trees to singing birds.
+“Animal Bodies Animal Functions” (Biology 145AB-01) We will survey the great diversity of life on earth from the archaebacteria that live in hot sulfur springs to giant sequoia trees to singing birds.
 Labs will explore biological diversity via collecting trips around campus as well as laboratory experiments and will introduce students to data collection, manipulation, and analysis.

 In the spring semester, the department will offer courses that are equally suitable for potential majors and for those seeking distribution credit for laboratory science.